 In these courses, students refine their reading, writing, and thinking abilities through responding, interpreting, analyzing, and evaluating literature.
-The English department chair, arts and sciences division chair, and academic dean are responsible for approving specific courses for this elective.
+The English department chair and academic dean are responsible for approving specific courses for this elective.

 ENG 4010 COMMUNICATION AND INTERPERSONAL RELATIONS (3 credits)